Rainbow Laces: How first campaign in 2013 got Premier League talking about gay footballers

 "There was some pretty intense debate about whether it was the right partnership for Stonewall," says Richard Lane, reflecting on the discussions within the equality charity, which is still the largest organisation of its kind in Europe.

 Lane was not long into his role as Media Manager when the pitch for Rainbow Laces landed in his in-tray.
-Paddy Power's reputation for disruption and, at times, inappropriate advertising made the prospect of working with them unappealing for some.
+Paddy Power's track record of disruption and, at times, inappropriate advertising made the prospect of working with them unappealing for some.

 Conversations in-house centred around the tone of that subversive slogan.
 "As a gay man myself, I found it funny in a tongue-in-cheek way and it didn't bother me - but I would no way speak for all gay men out there in terms of their view.